hydrusnetwork/hydrus/docs/running_from_source.md

             - Do `Enable file system caching`/Do not `Enable symbolic links`
             - Do not enable experimental stuff

         Git should now be installed on your system.
-Any new terminal/command line/powershell window (shift+right-click on any folder and hit something like 'Open in terminal') now has the `git` command!
+Any _new_ terminal/command line/powershell window (right-click on any folder and hit something like 'Open in terminal') now has the `git` command!

     ??? warning "Windows 7"